99KM/summoner-tracker/README.md

 ## Roadmap

 I am in the process of developing a GUI for this application to make the process a lot more streamline.
-As well as this, you will (hopefully) not need to copy and paste the ID to get your data.

 ## Contributing
 Pull requests are welcome.